TiBarification/SCPDiscord-LabAPI/README.md

 ![raCommandExample.png](docs%2Fimg%2FraCommandExample.png)

 ### Extra commands
-The bot also comes with a few extra commands such as improved ban/unban commands which will include information on which Discord user used the command.
+The bot also comes with a few extra commands such as playerinfo, improved ban/unban, and improved mute/unmute commands which all also work on offline players.

 More information about bot commands are available [here](docs/Commands.md).

 ![helpcommand.png](docs%2Fimg%2Fhelpcommand.png)

 ### Languages and messages
-There are several languages to choose from and every single individual message can also be edited separately from the language settings using the `overrides.yml` file.
+There are several languages to choose from and every single individual message can also be edited separately from the language settings using the `overrides.yml` and optionally `emote-overrides.yml` files.
 More info [here](docs/Languages.md).

 ### Bot activity info
 Player count is displayed in the bot activity field.
 The bot's status changes from red when the scp server is off but the bot server is on, yellow when there are no players on a server and green when a server has players.